archethic-foundation/archethic-docs/docs/learn/p2p.md

 ## Archethic's way

-ArchEthic introduces a new concept called: `Supervised Multicast`
+Archethic introduces a new concept called: `Supervised Multicast`

 ![supervised_multicast](/img/supervised_multicast.svg)

-ARCHEthic is using a hybrid communication that uses Supervised Multicast, which is closer to the properties of Multicast network.
+Archethic is using a hybrid communication that uses Supervised Multicast, which is closer to the properties of Multicast network.
 It uses some kind of Multi Unicast communication protocol, where a node communicates with a group of nodes during several phases: transaction validation/replication, beacon chain, self-repair phases, while keeping the exchanging low if no activity is present.

 ### Transaction Validation Process